empireshades/city_temp_ranger/README.md

 ## Overview

 This is a script which generates an image of temperatures of cities of your choice.
-This is a concept that's been rolling around in my head for a few years now and I wanted to create something with these **goals** in mind:
+This is a concept that's been rolling around in my head for a few years now.
 I primarily used matplotlib and seaborn to generate a single image (with transparent background) which I display on my (mac) desktop with [Übersicht](https://tracesof.net/uebersicht/) like so (in the upper left hand corner):

 ![desktop](desktop_upper_left.jpg?raw=true "desktop_upper_left.jpg")